8 Reasons Your Swim Cap Slides Off

 Keep in mind though that adjusting the placement of your bun can also affect your goggle straps.
 If you’re used to wearing the straps together, you might have to split them between the bun.
 Or vice versa.

 If you have a bad dive into the pool, you might find that your cap can fall off.
 Or that it will eventually slip off.
-This can happen because air and water rush into the cap, and away it goes!
+This can happen because air and water rush into the cap as you’re entering the water and force it off your head.

 More Content for You: How to Stop Goggles from Falling Off